 - > Make the time I spend with my partner special, exciting and fresh

 The items you write down don’t have to be completely measurable goals like “quit my job” or “do a yoga teacher training,” it could just be setting intentions.
 But if you DO want to quit your job, then definitely write that down!
 I have this list in my iPhone and refer back to it every month (or so) and tick off or change things as the year unfolds.
 As the year progresses, so do your goals – and that’s completely ok if they change throughout the year.

-Honestly, I only ticked off about 60% of the things I wrote down.
+Honestly, I only ticked off about 70% of the things I wrote down.
 I didn’t travel to half of the places on my travel wishlist, do a videography course or say no to everything I didn’t want to do.
-But I did get to teach yoga at the one of London’s Iconic buildings, run my own Yoga Retreat and help to create a new brand that launches in London in January.
-I’m not saying that you will/won’t achive everything you write down, but setting these intentions for every area of your life can help to aim grow, learn and change throughout the year.
+But I did get to teach yoga on retreat in Crete and Portugal, travelled to 15+ countries and I launched Silou in February this year (which has taken most of my time).
+I’m not saying that you will/won’t achieve everything you write down, but setting these intentions for every area of your life can help to aim grow, learn and change throughout the year.

 Do you think this type of planning will help you achieve some goals for next year?
 Would you add any more categories?
 Give it a go and let me know how it goes.